amytee252/Prospective_test/ReadMe.md

 The model trains on the training data of which there is a 80/20 train/test split, trying to learn the patterns in the data, to then predict the dwell\_time on the test dataset.

 Due to time constraints there has not been much parameter optimisation, although generally for regression problems there is a somewhat standard set of parameters.
 Hence, the input and hidden layer, both use the `ReLu` activation function, the `Adam` optimiser is used, and the learning rate is set to 0.0001.
-These parameters yield good results, as a plot is made of the true test dwell\_time values vs. the predicted dwell\_time values (using the test set), and it is very close, with values lying on the diagonal.
+These parameters yield good results, as a plot is made of the true test dwell\_time values vs. the predicted dwell\_time values (using the test set), and it is very close, with values lying on the diagonal, the residuals are plotted too (but they are tiiiiinnnnnnyyyyy).

+As we are doing regression, there is no activation function in the output layer, as we want a linear transform (i.e no multiplication).

 # Requirements